Proxmox-Cloud/pve_cloud/docs/kubernetes.md

 You can skip to the latest patch version, but shouldn't skip minor versions as they are tied to kubespray updates.
 After updating the cloud collection version in your requirements.yaml,

-you have to run `ansible-galaxy install -r requirements.yaml` and `pip install -r ~/.ansible/collections/ansible_collections/pve/cloud/meta/ee-requirements.txt` again.
+You have to run `ansible-galaxy install -r requirements.yaml` and `pip install -r ~/.ansible/collections/ansible_collections/pve/cloud/meta/ee-requirements.txt` again.

 Then run the upgrade playbook `ansible-playbook -i YOUR-KUBESPRAY-INV.yaml pve.cloud.upgrade_kubespray`.